delucchi-cmu/hipscripts/epyc/fast_selection/README.md

 1. trying even smaller increment for divisions (limited success)
 2. trying to massage the data differently so we're not storing that giant `designation` twice for each frame (was both the index and a field value). (we'll see.)

+Well, it finally ran.
+Mostly by just not attempting to de-duplicate.

+    real    22m6.364s
+    user    164m8.704s
+    sys     83m26.574s

+That's pretty good timing!
+And the output is ~15G, which is pretty reasonable.
+The individual files are freaking tiny, though.
+Some are < 1M.
+Most are 3-4 M.
+Maybe I'll try upping the compute partition size?

+The thing that's most annoying now is that the progress bar doesn't show up AT ALL.

+    real    20m58.673s
+    user    154m37.138s
+    sys     71m47.616s

+Hm.
+Still 7500 partitions, that are the same sizes.
+So the partition size maybe doesn't do anything?
+Or there's some secret max?

+LOLOL.
+The secret max is the divisions I set in the `divisions` hint parameter.
+Ya know.
+The thing Sandro warned about in his code review.
+Let's change that.

+Boom.
+Roasted.
+Yeah.
+Down to 45 files.
+And it's 14G instead of 15G =D

+Now let's use that in a fast selection use case and see what happens!

+It's about 40 seconds to do the `loc_partitions`, but once you get that, it's like 10s for the index search bits.

+So I think putting some effort into speeding that up would be a good idea!